 Use of social media sites will always be consistent with the council's duty to safeguard children, young people, and vulnerable adults, in accordance with relevant statutory requirements.
-Authorisation is required before posting images of minors, in line with safeguarding procedures.
+Prior authorisation is required before posting images of minors, in line with safeguarding procedures, and must include appropriate consent from parents/guardians.